JuanTValdez/tinyapp/README.md

 http://localhost:8080/register - directs user to a registration form.
 User is redirected to /urls endpoint if credentials are valid and do not already exist.

 http://localhost:8080/urls/new - directs to create url page.
 Redirects to /:shortURL endpoint if successfully created

-Clicking "My URLs" on header will direct to homepage with logged in users list of URLs